ChimeraOS/install-media/README.md

 Here a short explaination of what which files and directories do.

 ### gameros
-Contains the modified archiso profile for gamerOS.
+Contains the modified archiso profile for GamerOS.

 ### gameros/pacman.conf
 The pacman configuration during the creation of the installation media.
 Repositories can be added here.